justinwookim/3dorderbook/PROJECT_PROPOSAL.md

 ## Problem Statement

 The primary question this project aims to solve is, "How can the depth of market orders be visualized interactively and three-dimensionally to offer users enhanced insights and understanding of market conditions?"
 Traditional order books provide a two-dimensional view, often limiting the clarity and depth of market insights.
+We provide a solution to this question by providing another dimensionality to the view, in order to offer users a different medium to visualize market data in an interactive way.

 ## Tech Stack